diffplug/gitfromscratch/Share/Remotes.md

 It is common for a team to have a central repository - a single "source of truth" can be helpful for keeping a team in sync.
 However, insofar as git is concerned, your local repository is just as good as the team repository.  **There's nothing special about the team server, it works exactly the same way that the repository on your computer works.**  Any repository can talk to any other once it establishes a connection.

-In DiffPlug, you can see which servers you can communicate with by clicking `Sync` and then looking at the `Remotes` section.
+In DiffPlug, you can see which servers you can communicate with by clicking the `Sync` tab and then looking at the `Remotes` section.
 Each server has its own button.
 If you click the button, you can see the details for that server.

 ![Browse remotes](Remotes_Browse.png)

 If you just started a new project, then this section will be empty.
-If you cloned the project from a central server, then there's probably one remote named `origin`.  **A remote is just an address with a nickname.**  There are three kinds of address:
+If you cloned the project from a central server, then there's probably one remote named `origin`.  **A remote is just a URL with a nickname.**  There are three kinds of address:

 1. **File**  is for a repository on your local hard drive or a shared drive.
-You probably won't use this much, but it's great for learning about synchronizing, because you can manipulate both sides of the connection.
+You probably won't use this much, but it's great for learning about synchronizing because you can manipulate both sides of the connection.
 	+ `file:///C:/Users/<username>/Documents/gitfromscratch` (windows)
 	+ `file:///Users/<username>/Documents/gitfromscratch` (mac)
 	+ `file:///home/<username>/Documents/gitfromscratch` (linux)